trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/useful_tools_for_analysis.rst

 Visualization of aggregates with MueLu using VTK
 ------------------------------------------------

-We can visualize the aggregates using the vtk file format and paraview.
+We can visualize the aggregates using the vtk file format and a visualization program called ParaView.
 First add the parameter **aggregation: export visualization data = true** to the list of aggregation parameters.
 Use, e.g., the following xml file **../../../test/tutorial/n2_easy_agg.xml**.

 Run the **hands-on.py** script and select, e.g., the Laplace 2D example on a :math:`50\times 50` mesh.
 Select above xml file for the multigrid parameters with the **aggregation: export visualization data** enabled.
 Run the program and then choose option 8 for post-processing the aggregates.